-Mitral valve prolapse is a heart problem in which the valve that separates the upper and lower chambers of the left side of the heart does not close properly.
+Mitral valve prolapse is a heart problem involving the mitral valve, which separates the upper and lower chambers of the left side of the heart.
+In this condition, the valve does not close normally.

 The mitral valve helps blood on the left side of the heart flow in one direction.
 It closes to keep blood from moving backwards when the heart beats (contracts).